 Because of good railway connections, you can easily get to Colmar from any major city in France.
 Colmar can be easily reached by train from Strasbourg, and the ride takes just over half an hour.
-For train tickets in Europe, see the Eurail website.

 As already mentioned, there are also organized tours from Strasbourg that visit Colmar and some other nice places nearby.

 You can also easily visit Colmar by car, but keep in mind that parking is not always easy to find, especially in the peak season.
 We always drive and never had trouble finding parking not too far from the old town, but parking in the smaller towns nearby can be really challenging.